sebma-github/DNA-methylation---Charr/README.md

-## DNA-methylation_Charr
+## Summary
-Contains all scripts used for the paper "DNA methylation differences during development distinguish sympatric morphs of Arctic charr (*Salvelinus alpinus*)".
+This repository contains all scripts used for the paper "DNA methylation differences during development distinguish sympatric morphs of Arctic charr (*Salvelinus alpinus*)", published in the journal Molecular Ecology.

-All R analyses were done under
-Version 1.1.456 – © 2009-2018 RStudio, Inc.
+Analyses involving the MethylKit R package were done under Version 1.1.456 – © 2009-2018 RStudio, Inc.
+The rest of the analyses were done under R version 4.1.2 (2021-11-01) -- "Bird Hippie"

+Sequencing reads from RRBS are available on ENA with the accession number PRJEB45551.

 ## The workflow for methylation assesment can be resumed as follows:
-## I.1 Assessment of C-T SNPs from fastq files:
+## I.1 Assessment of C-T SNPs from whole genome data:
-Used whole genome sequencing data from 8 individuals: 1 male and 1 female for each morph.
+Used whole genome sequencing data from 8 individuals: 1 male and 1 female for each morph to call for C-T SNPs with **gettingSNPs.sh**

-See **gettingSNPs.sh**

-This script maps the WGS sequencing reads to the genome, changes some formats, filters the reads and selects for C-T SNPs.
+This script maps the WGS reads to the genome, changes some formats, filters the reads and selects for C-T SNPs.

 The output is: filteredCT.vcf